nbessi/odoo_new_api_guideline/source/environment.rst

          _inherit = ['a.model, 'a.other.model']' # direct heritage
          _inherits = {'a.model': 'field_name'} # polymorphic heritage

-For more detail about inheritance please have a look at
+For more details about inheritance please have a look at

   `Inherit <https://www.odoo.com/forum/Help-1/question/The-different-openerp-model-inheritance-mechanisms-whats-the-difference-between-them-and-when-should-they-be-used--46#answer-190>`_

-For fields inheritance please :ref:`fields_inherit`
+for fields inheritance please :ref:`fields_inherit`

 .. _recordset: